2gis/MapGL-iOS/docs/en/overview.md

 After that, you should be good to go.
 Check the [Examples](/en/ios/mapgl/maps/examples) section to see how to display the map in your application.
 Alternatively, check the [API Reference](/en/ios/mapgl/maps/reference) to learn more about specific classes and methods.

 Also, you could visit [the GitHub repository](https://github.com/2gis/MapGL-iOS) to learn more about the SDK and get familiar with sample project.

+## License

+MapGL iOS API is licensed under the BSD 2-Clause "Simplified" License.
+See the [LICENSE](https://github.com/2gis/MapGL-iOS/blob/master/LICENSE) file for more information.